Skip to content

 This document outlines the steps to create a remote access scenario that allows you to securely access your company's network resources, such as computers, NAS, printers, etc,. from a remote location.

-Step 1: Select a plan to create the network (available with all plans).
+Step 1: Select a plan to create your network.

-Step 2: Set a Network Name: Choose a preferred name for your network, such as "Remote_Access".
+Step 2: Set a name for your network, such as "Remote_Access".

 Step 3: Add the router located at your company to this network.

-Step 5: Set the internet exit to the company router, and configure the travel router and devices to connect through it.
-This allows you to remotely access services like NAS or GitLab anytime using the company router's IP address.
+Step 5: Set the company router as the internet exit, and configure the travel router and devices to connect through it.
+This allows you to remotely access services like NAS or GitLab anytime using the company router's virtual IP address.

 The remote access network is now set up.